donvito/awesome-generative-ai/README.md

 - [RAGApp](https://github.com/ragapp/ragapp): A simple open-source RAG app which deployable in your own cloud infrastructure using Docker.
 Built using LlamaIndex.
 - [Verba](https://verba.weaviate.io/): Verba is a fully-customizable open-source personal assistant for querying and interacting with your data, either locally or deployed via cloud.

+### Document Parsing
+- [LlamaParse](https://github.com/run-llama/llama_parse):LlamaParse is an API created by LlamaIndex to efficiently parse and represent files for efficient retrieval and context augmentation using LlamaIndex frameworks.
+- [UnstructuredIO](https://github.com/Unstructured-IO/unstructured)): The unstructured library provides open-source components for ingesting and pre-processing images and text documents, such as PDFs, HTML, Word docs, and many more.
+- [Sycamore by Aryn AI](https://github.com/aryn-ai/sycamore): Sycamore ETL is an AI-powered document processing framework for LLMs, RAG, and unstructured analytics.
+It makes it easy to reliably load your vector databases and hybrid search engines, such as OpenSearch, Pinecone (coming soon), and Weaviate (coming soon), with higher quality data

 ## Image

 - [DALL-E](https://www.openai.com/dall-e-2): An AI model by OpenAI that generates images from textual descriptions.